Argentina Lawmakers Debate Mileis Hefty Reform Package - UrduPoint

 Buenos Aires, (APP - UrduPoint / Pakistan Point News - 1st Feb, 2024) Argentina's lower house of Congress on Wednesday began what is expected to be a marathon debate on President Javier Milei's mega-bill to reform the economy, politics and even some aspects of private life.

-Milei's so-called omnibus bill initially contained 664 articles, but has lost almost half that figure in tough negotiations with the opposition, which largely outnumbers his party in Congress.
+Milei's so-called omnibus bill initially contained 664 articles, but has lost almost half of these in tough negotiations with the opposition, which largely outnumbers his party in Congress.

 "We have reached an agreement" for the bill to be approved "in general," said ruling party lawmaker Jose Luis Espert before the session started.
 Milei's party, Libertad Avanza, has only 38 of the 257 seats in the lower house of Congress.